Skip to main content

 A harness and lanyard inspection checklist is a form used to systematically examine every component of a fall protection harness and its connecting lanyard or self-retracting lifeline (SRL).
 The inspection covers webbing, stitching, D-rings, buckles, adjusters, labels, snap hooks, shock absorbers and expiry dates.
 Regular documented inspections by a competent person are essential to ensure that fall arrest equipment will perform as intended in the event of a fall.
 This template follows Australian Standards (AS/NZS 1891 series) and manufacturer guidelines for harness and lanyard inspection.

-Benefits of using a harness inspection checklist
+Benefits of using this harness & lanyard inspection checklist

 • Life safety: catch damaged or worn components before the harness is relied on to arrest a fall.